drgerg/Pi-based-weather-station/Station_Assembly_Docs/Pieces_and_Parts.md

 # Pieces and Parts: Things you can get that make life easier

 Getting the hardware part of this project together is not a trivial task.
 I am hoping after a year of use I will be able to say it was worth it.
+(That's how long each of the two Accurite stations lasted.
+Pathetic.)

 **Be sure to look at the Station_Parts_List.pdf** located in the Component_Docs folder.
 That's where I list the major parts that make up the weather station.